kickstartDS/storyblok-starter/README.md

 `YOUR_WEBSITE` should be the path pointing to your website project, the one you want to update the previews for.

+TODO adjust this to `ds-agency` on non-premium version

-1. Clone the Design System this is based on locally: https://github.com/kickstartDS/ds-agency
+1. Clone the Design System this is based on locally: https://github.com/kickstartDS/ds-agency-premium
 2. Switch to the freshly cloned directory, and inside (ensure you're using the correct Node version 18+; `nvs use`, `nvm use` for automatic selection, if you use one of those tools):
    1. `yarn` to install dependencies
    2. `rm -rf src/token` to remove the existing default theme
    3. `cp -r YOUR_WEBSITE/token src/token` to copy your Design Token / Style Dictionary configuration to the Design System project
    4. Adjust the `background-color` for the `.preview--wrapper` CSS class in `global.scss`, to a color suitable for your component screenshots (depends on your applied design)
+      1. Optionally, if you've done customizations in `index.scss`, you should add an import to the file `.storybook/preview.tsx` (e.g. right after the already existing `import "./preview.css";`): `import YOUR_WEBSITE/index.scss`
+      2. If you've also changed your fonts, you should probably change the content of `fonts.scss` accordingly (if not done already).
+Finally uncomment the font import in `index.scss` temporarily, to include the correct fonts in preview generation.
+Fonts are normally loaded by Next.js, which is missing when building from Storybook.
    5. `yarn build-storybook` to build a Storybook that can then be used to create screenshots
    6. `yarn create-component-previews` to re-create the existing previews with your branding
    7. `mkdir -p YOUR_WEBSITE/public/img && rm -rf YOUR_WEBSITE/public/img/screenshots && cp -r static/img/screenshots YOUR_WEBSITE/public/img/` to copy the generated screenshots to your project
    8. `cd YOUR_WEBSITE` to switch to your website project
    9. `npm run update-previews` to update those newly created screenshots in your Storyblok space
 3. That's it!

+Reminder: Undo the import for `fonts.scss` in `index.scss` if you had to change that for your previews, otherwise you'd load redundant fonts on your page later.

 ## Working with the content schema